Valassis: History

 Valassis was started by George Valassis in 1970 and it purchased its first printing press in 1971.
 In 1986 it was acquired by Consolidated Press Holdings (CPH) of Sydney, Australia, owned by Kerry Packer.
 In 1992 CPH took the company public on the New York Stock Exchange as Valassis Communications, Inc. (VCI).
 In 1997, CPH, which had kept 49% ownership in 1992, divested its interest in VCI, making the company fully independent.

 In 2001, Valassis closed Save.com, an Internet coupon website that had launched in September 1999, saying that Save.com was unable to gain a "critical mass of advertisers interested in an Internet couponing vehicle."
 In 2003, Valassis acquired NCH Marketing Services, Inc., a coupon clearing and marketing services company with offices in France, Italy, Spain, Germany, England, United States and Mexico making Valassis an international company.

 On Oct 17, 2005, Valassis became the recipient of a Caleidoscope of Culture Award (COCA), which recognized southeastern Michigan organizations and businesses for their ongoing efforts and steadfast commitment to diversity.

 In early 2006, Valassis settled a complaint by the U.S. Federal Trade Commission that it had attempted to collude with News America Marketing, its top rival, to eliminate competition between the two.
 Under a consent order, Valassis was barred from engaging in similar conduct.

 In 2007, Valassis's purchased Advo, a direct-mail marketer, for $1.2 billion.
 Valassis had sued to get out of the acquisition, saying it had found problems with Advo's financial figures, but the purchase was completed.

 In December 2008, Fraser Papers sued Valassis for nearly $1 million, allegedly due to unpaid bills for 1.8 million pounds of specialty paper.
 Valassis settled the case in March 2009 for an undisclosed amount.

 In 2010, News Corporation paid $500 million to settle a case brought against it by Valassis in federal court, after Valassis had won a $300 million verdict in state court in Michigan against News America Marketing, a subsidiary of News Corporation.
 The lawsuits by Valassis were based on claims that News America had gained market share by forcing its packaged-goods customers to sign long-term insert contracts or risk huge price increases on their in-store advertising displays.
 The settlement included News America entering into a 10-year shared mail distribution agreement with Valassis Direct Mail, a Valassis subsidiary.

 Valassis purchased Clipper Magazine and Total Loyalty Solutions in November 2015.

 Valassis recent acquisition in 2017 is Digital Marketing Technology Company MaxPoint.

 RedPlum/RetailMeNot Everyday

 RedPlum was the consumer-facing brand of Valassis.
-According to the company, RedPlum's newspaper inserts and direct mailings reach more than 100 million consumers a week.
+According to the company, RedPlum's newspaper inserts and direct mailings reach more than 100 million consumers a week, without consent.
 Redplum.com is a savings and lifestyle site launched in January 2008.
 The site is targeted at women ages 25 to 50.
 Registered members receive a bi-weekly e-newsletter featuring deals and offers.

 In 2018, RetailMeNot became a partner in Valassis' FSI holdings, renaming RedPlum to RetailMeNot Everyday.